 Living the Dream

-Events are milestones, a distinct time in ones life where people come together, fall in love, celebrate, congratulate and often mark the closing of one phase of life and the beginning of another.
+Events are milestones.
+A distinct time in one's life when people come together, fall in love, celebrate, congratulate, and often mark the closing of one phase of life and the beginning of another.
 I was never a woman that dreamt about planning her wedding since she was a little girl.
 It honestly wasn't until the weeks after my wedding that I realized how amazing everything was.
-From making the invitations, programs, menus, table numbers, welcome signs, and favors all by hand.
-To customizing a trolly ride for our guests with maps of our favorite places to visit.
 I realized the success of the day was all in the detail.
-The small details are what tells the story.
-Coordinators are charge with the duty to execute every detail of the couples story, to make the milestone of their wedding day just as beautiful as the journey they took to get there.
-With a background in logistics and a creative knack for detail, I have found myself living the dream, as a Day of Coordinator for couples on their weddings day.
-I am thankful for my family, friends, and my husband, for encouraging me to turn my hobby into something I can share with others.
-Your wedding day is an extremely personal event and I am grateful for the opportunity to be a small piece of your big story.
+The small details are what tell the story.
+Coordinators are charged with the duty to execute every detail to the vision of the client or couple.

 I started Maebell in 2018 to make extra income to pay for grad school at JU while working full-time as a School Counselor in Duval.
 Little did I know that I would find myself living the dream as an Event Coordinator and Small Business Owner.
 With a background in logistics and a creative knack for detail, I have found my true and authentic self when I am with my clients, couples, and their families.